RheoCube makes virtual prototyping a reality

 The science behind RheoCube

-Complex fluids and materials are found in many products, such as pharmaceuticals, foods, or paint.
-In many cases, their behaviors are not fully understood, leaving a lot of potential to improve their performance or use them in new ways.
-RheoCube simulations unlock this potential by delivering a clear understanding of those materials and how they interact.
+Complex fluids and materials are found in many products, such as perfumes, coatings, or paints.
+In many cases, their behaviors are not fully understood, so opportunities are lost to improve their performance or use them in new ways.
+RheoCube simulations unlock this potential by delivering a clear understanding of materials and how they interact.

 Explore our areas of research